enricollen/enricollen.github.io/_posts/2023-02-12-Artist-From-Paintings-CNN.md

 This project was originally develop for the course 'Computer Intelligence and Deep Learning' in MSc in Artificial Intelligence & Data Engineering at University of Pisa.

 ## Dataset 🖼️
-The dataset used is "Best Artworks of All Time," containing artworks of the 50 most influential artists, with about 8,000 unique images.
+The dataset used is [Best Artworks of All Time](https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time) containing artworks of the 50 most influential artists, with about 8,000 unique images.
 The data was split into training, validation, and test sets with a ratio of 70% - 15% - 15%.

 ## CNN from Scratch 🧠
 Various CNN architectures were tested, starting with a simple model and progressively adding complexity through additional layers, dropout, regularization, and varying strides.